We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

-Starting or ending a long day with a weak shower is pretty unsatisfying, if not downright frustrating.
-When other around-the-house fixes rank as higher priorities, sometimes you just learn to live with poor water pressure.
-Even though you may tolerate a trickle, you should probably treat friends and family who come for a visit to something better.
+Starting or ending a long day with a weak shower is deeply unsatisfying.
+Still, when other around-the-house fixes rank as higher priorities, sometimes you just learn to live with poor water pressure.
+Even though you may be willing to tolerate a trickle, the rest of your household shouldn’t have to.

 1. Talk to your neighbors.

-First things first: Contact your neighbors to see if they are experiencing similar problems with their water pressure.
-If they are, the issue may be with the city’s municipal water system.
-Just like your home’s piping, citywide systems are subject to leaks, clogs, buildup, and corrosion.
+First things first: Contact your neighbors to see if they are experiencing a similar problem with their water pressure.
+If so, the issue may be with the city’s municipal water system.
+Just like your home’s piping, these systems are subject to leaks, clogs, buildup, and corrosion.

 2. Check your well pump.

 Some homes receive water from a city’s municipal water supply, while others have wells drilled deep into the ground.
-The cause of your water pressure problems could be the well, or the well pump supplying water to the home.
+The cause of your water pressure problems could be either the well or the well pump supplying water to the home.

 Before calling your local water department, you can test the city water pressure yourself by using a water pressure test gauge with a hose connection.
 Simply screw the device onto a hose faucet and turn on the tap, having first made sure that the rest of your home’s faucets and any water-using appliances (for example, the dishwasher and washing machine) are turned off.

-According to experts, 45 or 50 psi is on the low side, 60 is a good reading, and 80 or above is too high.
+According to experts, 45 or 50 pounds per square inch (PSI) is on the low side, 60 is a good reading, and 80 or above is too high.
 After you have either ruled out or confirmed a citywide pressure problem, you can decide which steps to take next.

 4. Clear the clogs.